LKchemposer/LKchemposer.github.io/_posts/2020-11-14-rock_paper_scissor.md

 ## Theory

 Let's explore this problem using both theory and simulations.
-First, in terms of mathematics, whatever the AI picks, we have 2 in 3 chances of either winning or losing, i.e., the game ends, and 1 in 3 chances of getting a tie.
+First, in terms of mathematics, we have 2 in 3 chances of either winning or losing, i.e., the game ends, and 1 in 3 chances of getting a tie.
 Let $$E[X]$$ be the expected number of games taken place, we have:

 $$E[X] = \frac{2}{3} + \frac{1}{3}(E[X] + 1)$$